-The HS review identifies 1-hydroxyethylidene-1,1-diphosphonic acid (HEDP) and 2,6-pyridinedicarboxylic (dipicolinic) acid as "inerts' for EPA registration as an antimicrobial and not subject to review as an ancillary substance."
+The HS review identifies 1-hydroxyethylidene-1,1-diphosphonic acid (HEDP) and 2,6pyridinedicarboxylic (dipicolinic) acid as "inerts' for EPA registration as an antimicrobial and not subject to review as an ancillary substance."
 However, dipicolinic acid is a former List 3 "inert" and not allowed in products used in organic production.
+As stated by the HS, only products with allowable "inerts" should be used.